Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

-A well-known example of the risks of big data error is provided by the Google Flu Trends series that uses Google searches on flu symptoms, remedies, and other related key words to provide near-real-time estimates of flu activity in the USA and 24 other countries.
-Compared to CDC data, the Google Flu Trends provided remarkably accurate indicators of flu incidence in the USA between 2009 and 2011.
+A well-known example of the risks of big data error is provided by the Google Flu Trends series that uses Google searches on flu symptoms, remedies, and other related key words to provide near-real-time estimates of flu activity in the USA and 24 other countries^[See the discussion in Section 1.3.].
+Compared to
+CDC data, the Google Flu Trends provided remarkably accurate indicators of flu incidence in the USA between 2009 and 2011.
 However, for the 2012--2013 flu seasons, Google Flu Trends predicted more than double the